federicomariamassari/udacity-rsend/projects/p3/p3-where-am-i.md

 ## Project Structure

 Figure 2 highlights the directory structure tree for the project.
 Particularly relevant are file `amcl.launch` and folder `config` holding, respectively, calibrated parameters for AMCL and 2D planning.
 Also, `maps` contains the environment map required for localization and generated via `pgm_map_creator`.
 This package __does not__ work with ROS Noetic, so the map was generated online in the provided Udacity workspace, and later downloaded for use in my virtual machine.
+The map is a bird-eye view of the room, so it did not display doors as free cells, which had to be manually accounted for.

 __Figure 2: Directory Structure Tree__